supermodel/supermodel/packages/cli/README.md

 ```

 ## Getting Started
-After the installation, login into the <Supermodel.io>:
+After the installation, login into the [Supermodel.io](http://supermodel.io):

 ```
 $ supermodel login
+--> logged as 'username'
 ```

 Your account is need for two reasons.
-First, to make your model identifiers globally unique and second, to enable publishing your models at <Supermodel.io>.
-If you haven't created an account at <Supermodel.io> you can do so from the command line using the `supermodel signup` command.
+First, to make your model identifiers globally unique and second, to enable publishing your models at [Supermodel.io](http://supermodel.io).
+If you haven't created an account at [Supermodel.io](http://supermodel.io) you can do so from the command line using the `supermodel signup` command.

 When you are logged in, initialize the current directory and create your first model: